ldmud/python-asyncio/README.md

 # Python asynchronous I/O package for LDMud

 This is a python module that enables the use of the Python asyncio module with LDMud 3.6.2 and later.
-To module doesn't export any names, it just extends the Python asyncio module to work with LDMud.
+The module doesn't export any names, it just extends the Python asyncio module to work with LDMud.

 ## Usage